acmuckian/Milestone-Project-JS-2/README.md

 * [Stackoverflow thread on using hover and active for mobiles](https://stackoverflow.com/questions/22559756/changing-hover-to-touch-click-for-mobile-devices)
 * A huge thank you to Joseph Mearman, who was very helpful during this project.
 * _Javascript in Easy Steps (6th Edition)_ by Mike McGrath - provided a great resource for the randomiser function.
+* MDN Docs

+# Deployment

+This site is deployed using GitHub Pages.
+Please see the deployed site here.
+To deploy using GitHub pages:

+1. Login to GitHub.
+2. Open the relevant project repository.
+3. Click on "Settings" in the navigation bar under the repository title.
+4. Click on "Pages" at the left-hand sidebar.
+5. Under "Source", choose which branch to deploy.
+Main is used for this repository.
+6. Choose which folder to deploy from, usually "/root".
+7. Click "Save" and wait for the deployment.
+8. The URL should be displayed above "source" and on the "Code" page, on the right-hand sidebar under the "Deployments" subheading.

+_Local Deployment_

+The repository was also cloned for local deployment.
+To clone the repository:

+1. Login to Github.
+2. Go to the repository for this project:
+3. Click on the green "Code" button on the repository main page and copy the link shown.
+4. Open the terminal in the code editor
+5. Clone the repository.